mozilla/addons-server/docs/topics/api/abuse.rst

 Authentication is not required, but is recommended so reports can be responded to if nessecary.

-.. http:post:: /api/v3/abuse/reportaddon/
+.. http:post:: /api/v3/abuse/report/addon/

     .. _addonabusereport-create-request:

-    :<json string addon: The add-on id, slug, or guid of the add-on (required).
+    :<json string addon: The id, slug, or guid of the add-on to report for abuse (required).
     :<json string message: The body/content of the abuse report (required).
     :>json object|null reporter: The user who submitted the report, if authenticated.
     :>json int reporter.id: The id of the user who submitted the report.